Maitre-Pangolin/grisbi/devlog.md

 Covid is that you ?
 Time for a test ...

-Lost all day in a great test queue by -20C , just great ...
+Lost all day in a the test queue by -20C , just great ...

 ## 2021-12-27

-4 days later no result, what a superb display of efficiency and organization.
+4 days later no result, a superb display of efficiency and organization.

 Implementing server side route for budget and going back to get tested.